tusharbhutt/Endless-Nodes/README.md

 +[ComfyUI-Strimmlarns-Aesthetic-Score](https://github.com/strimmlarn/ComfyUI-Strimmlarns-Aesthetic-Score) for the original coding for the Aesthetic Scorer.
 The original scorer, and therefore my derivative too, use the [MLP class code](https://github.com/christophschuhmann/improved-aesthetic-predictor) from Christoph Schuhmann

 +[Zane A's ComfyUI-ImageReward](https://github.com/ZaneA/ComfyUI-ImageReward) for the original coding for the Image Reward node.
 Zane's node in turn uses [ImageReward](https://github.com/THUDM/ImageReward)

++[Mikey nodes](https://github.com/bash-j/mikey_nodes )to grab code snippet to pass scoring metadata to image

+# Took some base code from the [WAS save image node](https://github.com/WASasquatch/was-node-suite-comfyui) to repurpose it